I have visions.

 I used these 16×20 white frames with artwork in 8×10 sizes.
 I added these sconces (spray-painted gold) to either side of the television to bring in a touch of metallic and another element besides the frames.

 Need more gallery and accent wall ideas?
-Click on the images below for more ideas!

 You know you don’t wanna miss any of this crazy.